-Together, they and other HPAV members launched a new distribution strategy that offers incentives to dealers of one brand to carry all HPAV brands.
+Together, they and other HPAV members executed a new distribution strategy that offers incentives to dealers of one brand to carry all HPAV brands.
 In the past, few dealers who carried one HPAV brand carried another, Kellom said.
-Now, because of sales-incentive programs and a new demo program, "We are very close to having all U.S. dealers offering all brands," Kellom said.
-About 100 to 150 dealers sell HPAV products, he said.
+Now, because of sales-incentive programs and a new demo program, “We are very close to having all U.S. dealers offering all brands,” Kellom said.

-"It's very powerful to have everyone aligned with all our brands," Kellom said.
+HPAV’s distribution strategy emulates a strategy pursued by Harman’s pro audio brands, Kellom noted.
+“It’s very powerful to have everyone aligned with all our brands,” he explained.
 Now, a single dealer can offer a complete home theater audio or stereo-music solution built from HPAV-brand components, he explained.
 Revel, for example, offers in-room and custom speakers; Levinson offers amplifiers, preamp/processors, and a CD/SACD player; and Lexicon offers preamp processors and a planned Blu-ray player, which will also play DVD-Audio discs, SACDs, and CDs.
-The JBL brand offers speakers, and JBL Synthesis offers a complete turn-key package of home-theater speakers and electronics, including in-room calibration electronics.
-(See related story on the brand's product plans for September's CEDIA Expo.)
+The JBL brand offers speakers, and JBL Synthesis offers a complete turnkey package of home-theater speakers and electronics.

 Although it was a challenge to get dealers to bring in new brands in sour economic times, the group pulled it off through its incentive and demo programs, Kellom said.

-Dealers were also attracted to the group's stepped-up advertising, promotion and dealer-support plans, he said.
-They include significant boost in consumer advertising, a greater focus on advertising in luxury-oriented media, and a 53-foot tractor trailer with expandable sides to provide 1,000 square feet of demo space featuring working systems.
-The truck will support dealer promotional events, act as a place for dealers to set up one-on-one meetings with prospective clients, and double as a rolling training tool that the group will take to dealers to train their sales staffs, Kellom said.
-The demo vehicle, which might appear at the Expo, will hit the road in support of dealers in the fall.
+Dealers were also attracted to the group’s stepped-up advertising, promotion and dealer-support plans, he said.
+They include a significant boost in consumer advertising, a greater focus on advertising in luxury-oriented media, and a 53-foot tractor trailer with expandable sides to provide 1,000 square feet of demo space featuring working systems.
+The truck will support dealer promotional events and double as a rolling training tool that the group will take to dealers to train their sales staffs.

 To advertise to audiophiles, the group will spend the same or more money as it has in the past but will expand to advertising in online audiophile sites, Kellom said.
-For the first time, he added, the brands will invest in a significant amount of advertising in luxury magazines to reach very affluent consumers who aren't as passionate about products as audiophiles but simply want the best.
-"The brands struggled to get face time with the ultra affluent," he said of past efforts.
-Ads are appearing in such magazines as Architectural Digest, Cigar Aficionado, Guitar Aficionado, the Robb Report and local luxury magazines.
+For the first time, he added, the brands will invest in a significant amount of advertising in luxury magazines to reach very affluent consumers who simply want the best.